gumaerc-testorg/21a.155-fall-2019/content/pages/calendar.md

 *In-class viewing and discussion:*

-Excerpt from [*The Meaning of Food*](https://www.pbs.org/food/shows/the-meaning-of-food/)*.* Series directed by Maria Gargiulo, Vivian Kleiman, Kris Kristensen, and Karin Williams.
+Excerpt from {{% resource_link "b7beed93-a25e-466e-a542-f09ddbc8a8fc" "*The Meaning of Food*" %}}*.* Series directed by Maria Gargiulo, Vivian Kleiman, Kris Kristensen, and Karin Williams.
 Color, 180 min.
 2004.

 {{< tdclose >}}{{< tdopen >}}